 Co-curator with Christin Müller, Franziska Schmidt, Sonia Voss and Susanne Altmann of the exhibition “Pants Wearing Skrits/Hosen haben Röcke an.
 Die Künstlerinnegruppe Erfurt 1984-1994”at the Neue Gesellschaft für Bildende Kunst (nGbK), Berlin (27.
 November 2021 – 23.
 Januar 2022) with a publication at Hatje Cantz (2023)

-ITC Grant Coordinator and MC Member Switzerland in the COST-Action 18204—Dynamics of Placemaking in Europe.
+ITC Grant Coordinator and MC Member Switzerland (2020-2024) in the COST-Action 18204—Dynamics of Placemaking in Europe.

-Her monograph “Operative Art History or Who is Afraid of Artists?” will be published by Spector Books in 2022.
+Her monograph “Operative Art History or Who is Afraid of Artists?” will be published by Spector Books in 2023.

-Most recently, she curated with Inke Arns and Sylvia Sasse the exhibition “Artists&Agents.
+2020, she curated with Inke Arns and Sylvia Sasse the exhibition “Artists&Agents.
 Performance Art and te Secret Services” at HMKV Dortmund, which was awarded as “Exhibition of the Year 2020” by the German AICA.
 With Sylvia Sasse, she is the editor of a volume of the same name, published by Spector Books 2022.